niell-ion/TXRX-Doc-Hub/docs/rar/rars_preface.md

 ### How to Use This Manual

-Welcome to the TXRX RAR system.
+Welcome to the TXRX RARS.
 This manual is intended for machine operators, maintenance technicians, and field engineers.
 It provides step-by-step instructions to safely and effectively operate and maintain this equipment.

 This manual is organized into clearly labeled sections for quick reference: